-- Case study #1: The child is diagnosed with ADHD and is prescribed a stimulant medication.
-The child is not given the medication while in the other parents care because the other parent disagrees with the diagnosis or the prescribed treatment.
+The child is diagnosed with ADHD and is prescribed a stimulant medication.
+The child is not given the medication while in the other parents care because the other parent disagrees with the diagnosis and/or the prescribed treatment.

-- Case study #2: The child is enrolled in a dance class and has practices every Wednesday, Friday and Sunday.
-The child is only able to attend classes that land during one parent’s time.
-The other parent is upset regarding the enrolment and refuses to accommodate the child’s participation.
+The child is enrolled in a dance class that meets every Wednesday, Friday and Sunday.
+The child is only able to attend the classes that land during one parent’s time.
+The other parent is upset regarding the enrolment and refuses to give up time and/or bring the child.

-In the above scenarios, the parents failed to consider the thoughts and feelings of the child.
-The child was not given a voice even though the decisions directly effect the child.
-The child may have wanted to take their medication instead of experiencing withdrawal symptoms then being forced to readjust to the medication in the other parent’s care.
-The child may want to attend all of the dance practices instead of struggling to keep up with the rest of the group.
-The child’s preferences were completely overlooked because the parents were more focused on their dispute with the other parent.
+In the above scenarios, the thoughts and feelings of the children were ignored even though the decisions directly affect them.
+The child in the first example might want to take the medication instead of experiencing withdrawal symptoms then being forced to readjust to the medication all over again.
+The child in the second scenario might want to be at all of the dance practices instead of struggling to keep up with the rest of the group.
+Either way, the child was not asked and/or considered.
+The focus was on reacting to the disputed decision.

-- Speak with the child’s doctors regarding the diagnosis and the risks and benefits of the medications.
-If you are unsatisfied with the outcome of the conversation, consult another doctor for a second opinion.
+- Speak with the child’s doctors regarding the diagnosis and the risks and benefits of the treatment plan or medications.
+Ask another doctor for a second opinion.

-- If you are concerned your child is at risk of burnout from participating in so many extracurricular activities, consult with a trained professional for guidance to help prevent your child from over-doing it.
+- If the child is at risk of burnout from participating in so many extracurricular activities, consult an expert for guidance to help prevent the child from over-doing it.

-- Speak with your child’s teachers to determine if their grades, behaviour or attendance have declined since the child started the activities.
+- Check-in with teachers to see if grades, behaviour or attendance have declined since the child started the activities.

-- Speak with the child’s service providers regarding the importance of attending appointments or practices.
-You can also ask if there are other steps you could take to stop the child from falling behind.
+- Check-in with service providers regarding the importance of attending appointments or practices.
+Inquire if there are any ways to prevent falling behind if dates are skipped.

-- If costs or transportation are an issue, learn about other options available to assist such as subsidizes or carpooling opportunities.
+- If costs or transportation are an issue, ask for options available to assist such as subsidizes or carpooling opportunities.